 Colorado Veterinary Specialists and Animal ER has a comprehensive team of board certified specialists and experienced emergency veterinarians committed to providing your pets with compassionate, personalized, high quality care.
 We know your pets are like members of the family, and we work in partnership with you and your primary care veterinarian to help your pets live healthy, happy lives.

-Colorado Veterinary Specialists and Animal ER offers a unique combination of 24-hour emergency and critical care as well as complete surgical, reproductive and radiology services.
-In addition, we offer integrated medicine including acupuncture, massage, laser therapy and complementary herbal medicine.
+Colorado Veterinary Specialists and Animal ER offers a unique combination of 24-hour emergency and critical care, as well as complete surgical, reproductive, and radiology services.
+In addition, they offer integrated medicine including acupuncture, massage, laser therapy, and complementary herbal medicine.

 At Colorado Veterinary Specialists & Animal ER, we treat your pets like the valued family members they are.

 Here is some important information provided by CVSG: